-The lower trapezius muscle plays an important role in moving and positioning the shoulder blade (scapula) during overhead sports.¬† The lower trapezius spans from the lower 6 thoracic spine vertebrae to the upper portion of the scapula. ¬†¬†Along with the middle and upper portions, the lower fibers comprise the large trapezius muscle of the upper back. ¬†¬†The lower trapezius, upper trapezius, and serratus anterior muscles work together to upwardly rotate the scapula.¬† This function is important to optimally position the arm during overhead function such as the cocking phase of throwing a baseball.¬† This muscle is often ignored when it comes to developing resistance training programs for athletes or fitness enthusiasts.
+The lower trapezius muscle plays an important role in moving and positioning the shoulder blade (scapula) during overhead sports.¬† The lower trapezius spans from the lower 6 thoracic spine vertebrae to the upper portion of the scapula. ¬†¬†Along with the middle and upper portions, the lower fibers comprise the large trapezius muscle of the upper back. ¬†¬†The lower trapezius, upper trapezius, and serratus anterior muscles work together to upwardly rotate the scapula.¬† This function is important to position the arm during overhead function such as the cocking phase of throwing a baseball.¬† This muscle is often ignored when it comes to developing resistance training programs for athletes.

 Role of the Lower Trapezius in Sport